dezoul/Giselle/_posts/2025-08-9-cool-down-in-canngu.md

 footer:
     background: dark
 ---
-# Cool Down in Canggu
+# Cool down in Canggu

 We flock to Bali for its endless summer — the kind that wraps you in sunshine from breakfast till late.
 But after a few hours in 32 degrees and 90% humidity, even the most devoted sun-chaser will be looking for ways to cool off.
 Luckily, Canggu knows how to deliver.